natighatan/TouFruit/README.md

-# ToufFruit
+# TouFruit
-A repository for our very own ToufFruit experimental discord bot
+A repository for our very own TouFruit experimental discord bot